bhatti/formicary/docs/02-installation.md

 make run-queen
 ```

 Uses `config/formicary-queen.yaml`.
 The WebSocket queue endpoint is at `ws://localhost:7777/ws/queue`.
+Data is stored locally in `./formicary_db.sqlite` and `./data/seaweedfs/`.

 Start one or more ants in separate terminals: